0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public-note-txs.md

     !!! tip
         It's possible to use a short version of the note id: 7 characters after the `0x` is sufficient.

-That's it!

-The second account will have now consumed the note and should have new assets in the account:
+The second account has consumed the note and there should ne new assets in the account.
+Check by running the following command:

 ```sh
 miden-client account show <account-ID> -v
 ```